-Progress Actions Required Realised Not appli- cable Has the organisation performed a self-assessment of the preconditions necessary for the implementation of the he ETHNA System? √ Has the organisation taken actions to ensure that all necessary preconditions for the implementation the ETHNA System are met? √ Has the organisation designated an RRI Office(r)?
-V Has the organisation established the core duties of RRI Office(r)?
-V Has the organisation designed an Action Plan for the implementation of the RRI Office(r)?
-V Has the organisation encouraged actions to raise internal awareness concerning the ETHNA System?
-V Has the organisation designed and implemented actions to publicise the idea of ethical governance of R&I in line with the ETHNA System? √ Has the organisation generated actions to promote RRI key Integrity?
-V Has the organisation generated actions to promote RRI key Gender?
-V Has the organisation generated actions to promote RRI key Open Access?
-V Has the organisation generated actions to promote RRI key Public Engagement?
-V Has the RRI Office(r) been linked to any RPO/RFO governing body (e.g., Office of the Vice Chancellor for Research, Governing Board, Spanish Ministry of Science, the Science Quality Agency, etc.)?
-V Has the organisation offered accountability to its stake- holders for the progress and performance of the ETHNA System (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?
+Progress Actions Required Realised Not appli- cable Have you performed a self-assessment of the necessary preconditions to be able to implement the ETHNA System? \checkmark Have you taken actions to ensure that all necessary preconditions for implementing the ETHNA System are met? \checkmark Have you designated an RRI Office(r)? \checkmark Have you established your core RRI Office(r) duties? \checkmark Have you designed an Action Plan for RRI Office(r) implementation? \checkmark Have you designed and implemented actions to generate internal awareness of the ETHNA System? \checkmark Have you designed and implemented actions to publicise the idea of ethical governance of R&I in line with the ETHNA System? \checkmark Have you designed and started actions to tackle RRI key: Research Integrity? \checkmark Have you designed and implemented actions to tackle RRI key Gender? \checkmark Have you designed and started actions to tackle RRI key: Open Access? \checkmark Have you designed and implemented actions to tackle RRI key: Public Engagement? \checkmark Has the RRI Office(r) been linked to any RPO/RFO gov- erning body (e.g., Office of the Vice Chancellor for Re- search, Governing Board, Spanish Ministry of Science, the Science Quality Agency, etc.)? \checkmark Have you carried out communication actions offering accountability to RPO or RFO stakeholders for the progress and impacts of the ETHNA System (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)? \checkmark